hashicorp/terraform/website/source/docs/providers/google/r/compute_region_backend_service.html.markdown

 A Region Backend Service defines a regionally-scoped group of virtual machines that will serve traffic for load balancing.

+See [backendServices](https://cloud.google.com/compute/docs/reference/latest/backendServices) documentation for more on this resource type, and [Internal Load Balancing](https://cloud.google.com/compute/docs/load-balancing/internal/) documentation for more details on usage.

 ## Example Usage

 ```js